 Margaret Ann Hellmann, a Bucks County local, serves her community through her career and more.
 For 30 years, Hellman worked for Eagle Shirtmakers, serving as Director of Marketing Services and Manager of Systems Operations.
 She then worked as an EDI Specialist and Manager of System Security for Synthes, a multinational medical device manufacturer that was later purchased by Johnson & Johnson.
 Beyond her career, Hellmann has spent her time on the Quakertown Borough Planning Commission for five years and as a member of the Board of Directors for Quakertown Historical Society for nine years.
 She now serves on the Upper Bucks Grants Committee, sharing her community knowledge to help make imperative decisions.

 Doug Hutchinson, a native of Doylestown, Pennsylvania has spent his life serving others in the community.
 Hutchinson has maintained the position as Consistory, Treasurer, and Financial Secretary at his church.
 He was a board member of the Upper Bucks Chamber of Commerce for more than 20 years, serving as the President and Treasurer.
 Hutchinson was also the President, Treasurer, and a Trustee for the Board of Directors of the Upper Bucks YMCA.
 For 18 years, he served as a chair member of the Quakertown Rotary Club.
 Hutchinson has also helped others through his time in the Air Force when he served as a wing weather officer.
 He later worked as an engineer at Bethlehem Fabricators and served as an Administrative Assistant to the President.
 In 1976, he started an accounting practice now known as the Hutchinson, Gillahan, & Freeh, P.C.
 Hutchinson now extends his avid service to the Upper Bucks Grants Committee, which has helped him to maintain his extensive community dedication.

 An avid history buff and antique connoisseur, Alan Miller, resident of Pleasant Valley aids in making decisions for the Upper Bucks Grants Committee.
 For over 45 years, Miller ran a restoration business, restoring some of the most important American antique furniture now on display in numerous museums and private collections.
 While pursuing his passion, he also served on the editorial board of American Furniture the Journal of Record in the Field, published by the Chipstone Foundation.
 Miller also has a charitable drive that has led to his membership on the Advisory Board of the Morris Arboretum and his service as Chair member of the Horticulture Committee and the Physical Facilities Committee.
 While continuing his service on the board, he also has been sharing his time with the Upper Bucks Grants Committee, continuing to aid the County in a plethora of ways.

 Robert G. Moffett, Esq. is a self-employed attorney who strives to advocate for those in need.
-Moffett’s civic services range from being a member, President, and Director of the Upper Bucks Chamber of Commerce, serving as Legal Counsel on the Upper Bucks Chamber of Commerce Foundation.
-He is acting as Board Member and President of the Quakertown Rotary Club, taking on the role as Life Member, past President, Director, and Legal Counsel of the Upper Bucks Sertoma Club, along with serving as the Co-Founder, Charter Member, and past board Chairman of the Central Bucks Sertoma Club.
+Moffett’s civic services range from being a member, President, and Director of the Upper Bucks Chamber of Commerce, serving as Legal Counsel on the Upper Bucks Chamber of Commerce Foundation, acting as Board Member and President of the Quakertown Rotary Club, taking on the role as Life Member, past President, Director, and Legal Counsel of the Upper Bucks Sertoma Club, along with serving as the Co-Founder, Charter Member, and past board Chairman of the Central Bucks Sertoma Club.
 Moffett also extends his services to Habitat for Humanity of Bucks County, the Bucks County Legal Aid Society, the Bucks County Law Library, the Quakertown Historical Society, and the Bucks County Open Space Advisory Board.
-For Many years, Moffett has assisted the Upper Bucks Grant Committee, working to further serve his community in a positive way.
+For many years, Moffett has assisted the Upper Bucks Grant Committee, working to further serve his community in a positive way.

-Dr. Stephen H. Smith is a retired Orthopaedic surgeon, who has continued to outstretch his helping hand to the Lehigh Valley Community.
+Stephen H. Smith, M.D., is a retired Orthopaedic surgeon, who has continued to outstretch his helping hand to the Lehigh Valley Community.
 For 31 years, Smith worked at St. Luke’s Quakertown Hospital, serving as the Chief of Surgery and President of the Medical Staff.
 During this time, he also helped those in need by working at law firms advocating for malpractice defense, workers’ compensation defense, and patent defense.
 After his retirement, he continued to perform surgeries in Haiti after the 2010 earthquake.
 Smith extends his community service to the Springfield Township Planning Commission as Vice Chairman, and as Chairman of the Comprehensive Plan Task Force.
 He served as a board member of St. Luke’s Quakertown Community Hospital for over 30 years.
 Smith served as President of the Cooks Creek Watershed Association Board, along with the New Church Publications Committee.
 With Smith’s avid community involvement, he serves as a valued member of the Upper Bucks Grants Committee.

-The newest member of the committee, Susan B. Ziegler is a resident of Coopersburg who lived in Springfield Township for 30 years.
+The newest member of the committee, Susan B. Ziegler is a resident of Coopersburg, Pa. who lived in Springfield Township for 30 years.
 She recently retired after four decades in public service, including the last 20 years with the Bucks County Free Library and a decade at the Emmaus Public Library.
 She has previously worked as a training coordinator, public services director, and collection development director.
 Susan has been active in the community, serving as chair of Springfield Township Parks and Recreation Board, and as a member of the Springfield Township Open Space Committee.